jump to content

 Suppose you are a citizen of a country that is part of the European Economic Area (EEA) and registered in that system.
 In that case, you can apply for the switch between insurance systems to take effect once your legal residence has been registered in Iceland.
 You may apply for this at Icelandic Health Insurance

-If you are not a European citizen, you must purchase supplemental insurance for six months before becoming part of the healthcare system.
+If you are not a European citizen, you must purchase supplemental insurance for 6 months before joining the healthcare system.
 If you are moving to Iceland from a Nordic country, you can apply for Icelandic Health Insurance when your legal residence is registered in Iceland.

 Temporary insurance providers